bilals12/website/content/posts/hooky.md

 ## tl;dr

-rootkit-style code that uses the Microsoft `Detours` library to perform system call hooking. this tool us to:
+rootkit-style code that uses the Microsoft `Detours` library to perform system call hooking. this tool allows us to:

 - hide malicious processes (like backdoors) from Task Manager and security tools.
 - conceal files and directories from file explorers and system utilities.